Podcast-focused media company HowStuffWorks spins out with $15M in new funding

 He also argued that podcasts presents a unique opportunity for advertising, because they provide “an incredibly intimate type of content.”

-Raine Group Vice President Pete Amaro (who’s pictured above with Byrne and Jason Hoch, HowStuffWorks’ head of new initiatives) added that while his firm has been concerned about the size of the podcasting market, the past year been into a “watershed moment” for the industry — accelerating demand from both consumers and advertisers has put those doubts to rest.
+Raine Group Vice President Pete Amaro (who’s pictured above with Byrne and Jason Hoch, HowStuffWorks’ head of new initiatives) added that while his firm had been concerned about the size of the podcasting market, the past year has been a “watershed moment” for the industry — accelerating demand from both consumers and advertisers has put those doubts to rest.

 0